 - Once you turn it back on, you can re-download the games

 To avoid a game having a corrupt or missing file, ensure you are connected to a reliable internet and power source, or your PS5 may stop the download process and cause issues.
 It’s recommended not to connect your PS5 to the public internet or try to download anything during a storm or inclement weather.

 Your PS5 Needs Cleaning

 Another reason your PS5 may give you the error code is that it is either dirty or the air vents are blocked by objects, dirt, or debris.
 This can cause your PS5 to overheat or have trouble running smoothly and then it will give you error codes.

-You have to be careful to not allow too much pressure from the air, or too much suction from the vacuum so as to not damage any internal parts.
-Once you clean your PS5 it should run better and you should be able to play and run whatever games or apps you want.
+You have to be very careful to not allow too much pressure from the air, or too much suction from the vacuum so as to not damage any internal parts.
+Once you clean your PS5 from any dust or small debris it should run smoother to play and run the games or apps again.

 Storage Device Failure

 Another reason why you may be receiving the “can’t start game or app” error message is because your secondary internal SSD or external storage, one or both of them could be malfunctioning.
 If your external storage malfunctions it usually won’t allow you to play or start any apps or games that are saved on it.